Seizure for Forfeiture of Real Estate

 - real estate acquired with proceeds obtained in violation of Florida Statute 893.03(1) or (2).

-Forfeitures of real estate are different from the forfeiture described under Florida Statute 932.701, which are limited to the forfeiture of property which has been or is being used to facilitate the commission of a felony.
+Forfeitures of real estate are different from the forfeiture described under Florida Statute 932.701, which is limited to the forfeiture of property which has been or is being used to facilitate the commission of a felony.

 As a general rule, homesteaded real property may not be forfeited in Florida.